neatnik/omg.lol/info/Features/now.md

 ## Keeping your /now page updated

 If you’d like a periodic nudge to keep your /now page up to date, just enter the frequency for reminders at the bottom of your /now editor.
 If you haven’t updated your /now page within that amount of time, you’ll receive an email reminder to do so.
-You can actually make your updates in the reply to that email, and they’ll go live as soon as you hit “send”.
+You can actually make your updates in the reply to that email, and they’ll go live a moment or two after you hit “send”.

 ## Now Garden